E4S-Project/e4s-cl/docs/reference/init.rst

 **init** - Initialize the tool
 ==============================

-This command initializes the E4S Container Launcher by generating a template profile from the environment.
+This command initializes the E4S Container Launcher by generating a profile for the first MPI library found in the environment.

 Usage
 -----

 .. code-block::

-    e4s-cl init [ OPTIONS ] [ [ LAUNCHER [ -- ] ] COMMAND ]
+    e4s-cl init [ OPTIONS ] [ COMMAND ]

 Arguments
 ----------